Israel’s Silence on Charlottesville

 Ignoring and Defending Anti-Semitism

 It’s the continuation of a trend Netanyahu has established since the Trump administration took power.
-Netanyahu has been silent about Trump’s alliances with known far right figures such as Steve Bannon and even with self-proclaimed white nationalists like Seb Gorka, while going out of his way to excuse Trump’s own displays of anti-Semitism.
+Netanyahu has been silent about Trump’s alliances with known far right figures such as Steve Bannon and even with self-proclaimed white nationalists beralke Seb Gorka, while going out of his way to excuse Trump’s own displays of anti-Semitism.

 This phenomenon is not limited to Netanyahu’s relationship with Trump.
 Recently, Netanyahu rescinded his objections to the reelection campaign Hungary’s Prime Minister was running.
 The campaign was perceived, correctly, as anti-Semitic, but since the target was George Soros, a man who strongly opposes Israel’s occupation and has the resources to do something about it, Netanyahu decided it was acceptable anti-Semitism.